 An apprenticeship combines real employment, college learning and work experience to ensure that you have the right balance of technical and practical skills.
 As employees, apprentices earn a wage and work alongside experienced staff to gain job-specific skills.
 Off the job, on day-release or block-release basis, apprentices receive training to work towards nationally recognised vocational and academic qualifications.

 An Apprenticeship is for 16+ employees with at least five GCSEs including Maths (at grade B), English and a Science subject (grade C or above) who are aspiring to take up highly skilled roles within a company.
 The Engineering Apprenticeship start at Level 3 Advanced Apprenticeship and now you can complete a Level 6 (Degree Apprenticeship), even a level 7 masters Degree Apprenticeship in some sectors.

 Apprenticeships are available if you are leaving school, have been working for years or are seeking to start a new career.
 Minimum requirement 16+

 One of the great things about doing an apprenticeship is that you will get paid to do it.
 You are employed and so you get all the benefits such as holiday and sick leave as well.

 As part of the apprenticeship you will attend college/University on a day release basis.
 In the company, the achievement of the competences should be part and parcel of your daily work.
 Support will be given to help you with evidence collection which will be assessed and signed off on a regular basis by company and provider staff.
 Typically, a level 3 course lasts for two years with the work based element continuing for up to a further year – a maximum of three years in all.
 A level 6 course will last up to five years.

 There are a number of different ways to find out about vacancies.
 Many companies post apprenticeship vacancies on their website.
 They will appear on their websites usually in March - June.
-You can also register on the National Apprenticeship Service website where all providers will post vacancies on behalf of employers.
+You can also register on the Find an Apprenticeship website where all providers will post vacancies on behalf of employers.